The role of electron interactions in a failed insulator revealed by shot noise: Summary

+Superconductivity observed in many ``failed" insulators~\cite{Breznay2017,yang2019intermediate,zhang2022anomalous} is commonly attributed to the conventional mechanism in the ``dirty" limit.
+Our analysis shows that the single-particle properties of these materials are strongly influenced by the Mott interaction.
+This connection with unconventional superconductivity warrants further studies.
+New insights may be also provided by the theory of conventional phonon-mediated superconductivity that explains the mechanism of long-range many-particle coherence among localized single-particle states, similar to superfluidity in He$^3$.

-We acknowledge support from the SEED award from the Research Corporation for Science Advancement.
+We acknowledge support from the SEED award from the Research Corporation for Science Advancement and the NSF award ECCS-2448290.
 Shot noise analysis by Y.Z was supported by the subcontract No.C5808 for the US Department of Energy award No.88148 through Los Alamos National Laboratory.